 “Newport Healthcare is pleased to bring high-quality teen, young adult, and family mental health treatment services to Minnesotans to address a gaping need in care,” said Joe Procopio, Chief Executive Officer.
 “Numerous studies have confirmed that we are seeing a massive increase in mental health issues in this country, especially among teens and young adults, whether due to social media influence, technology fixation, or the pandemic.
 We must produce effective solutions for the sake of future generations.”

-Newport will offer outpatient treatment in Minneapolis and residential treatment in St. Cloud, Monticello, and Buffalo for young people struggling with depression, anxiety, trauma, and other mental health issues, as well as co-occurring substance use and eating disorders.
+Newport will offer outpatient treatment in Minneapolis and residential treatment in St. Cloud, Monticello, and Buffalo for young people struggling with depression, anxiety, trauma, and other mental health issues.
 Clients in outpatient therapy live at home and meet on-site or virtually every weekday for clinical sessions and academic support.
 Clients in residential therapy live on-site in homelike settings where they receive evidence-based clinical therapy, academic instruction, and experiential opportunities including outdoor activities, art, music, yoga, and more.
 Integral to Newport’s clinical model is family involvement and participation to help create a healthy home environment for proven, sustained wellness.

 It has been shown that treatment accessibility and affordability are critical to tackle the country’s current mental health crisis.
 Newport is actively expanding throughout the U.S., offering services that are in-network with numerous insurance providers.
 Last year, 96% of Newport’s families utilized insurance to pay for treatment.